Inflammatix

 Sword Health is a digital health company specializing in physical rehabilitation.
 It employs artificial intelligence to deliver personalized care to patients worldwide, anytime, anywhere.
 The platform offers interactive exercise routines supervised by remote physiotherapists, aiming to reduce costs and improve accessibility to physical therapy.
 Clinicians can utilize the data collected to enhance decision-making processes.

 Ncardia is a biotechnology company focused on expediting the drug discovery and development process.
-The company leverages human induced pluripotent stem cell (hiPSC) technology to create predictive human cellular assay systems, which are used for safety and efficacy testing of drug candidates.
-Additionally, Ncardia enhances cardiovascular and neural drug screening, providing researchers and drug discovery companies with tools to better understand human disease biology.
-This approach aims to accelerate the overall drug discovery process, facilitating the development of safer and more effective therapeutic options.
+Utilizing human induced pluripotent stem cell (hiPSC) technology, Ncardia develops predictive human cellular assay systems that facilitate safety and efficacy testing of drug candidates.
+The company's innovations enhance cardiovascular and neural drug screening, allowing researchers and drug discovery firms to incorporate predictive human disease biology into their processes.
+Through its advanced technologies, Ncardia aims to accelerate the overall drug discovery timeline, ultimately improving the efficiency and effectiveness of bringing new therapeutics to market.

 OMEICOS Therapeutics